Euro zone bond yields rise as Fed and ECB decisions approach

 However, U.S. bond yields went in the opposite direction overnight as investors priced in some risk that the Fed could raise interest rates more than expected.

-"This morning's move feels like a spillover from the U.S. moves yesterday," said Mohit Kumar, chief economist and strategist for Europe at Jefferies.
+"This morning's move feels like a spillover from the U.S. moves yesterday," said Mohit Kumar, chief European economist at Jefferies.

-"We had Bunds outperforming U.S. Treasuries by 9 bps yesterday, so have a catch-up to do."
+"We had Bunds outperforming U.S. Treasuries by 9 bps yesterday, so have some catching up to do."

 Kumar said a weaker-than-expected auction for a two-year U.S. Treasury knocked sentiment and helped push up yields on Monday, as did a Wall Street Journal article saying the Fed might not be ready to declare victory over inflation.